-Advice to anyone who writes: if this is what your nonfiction looks like, rewrite it as fiction, because that’s what it is.
+Advice to anyone who writes: if this is what your nonfiction looks like, rewrite it as fiction because that’s what it is.

 Speaking of fiction – the document includes a digression, Ayres’s own term for the ten-page hatchet job on my character that begins on page 134.
-I’m unfortunately accustomed to such ad hominem abuse, though this stands out among my collection of hatchets.
+I’m unfortunately accustomed to such ad hominem abuse, though this one stands out among my collection of hatchets.
 The hedges and qualifiers vanish when the creative writing imagines me rather than Marlowe.
 If only the author was half so certain about his protagonist.

-I would normally have ignored Ayres’s hit-him-while-he’s-dead diatribe as not being worth a response, however one bit of his bad form did get under my skin, which I do not abide: his naughty-schoolboy cheek, repeatedly calling me Ned.
+I would normally have ignored Ayres’s hit-him-while-he’s-dead diatribe as not being worth a response, however one bit of his bad form did get under my skin, which I do not abide: his sniggering-schoolboy cheek, repeatedly calling me Ned.
 That is a name of familiarity for my friends to use.

 Ayres doesn’t qualify.

-• The Death and Posthumous Life of Christopher Marlowe [PDF]
+- • The Death and Posthumous Life of Christopher Marlowe [PDF]

-· by Robert Ayres, 4 August 2012 (dated in document header)
+- · by Robert Ayres, 4 August 2012